Some affiliate links are provided below. Learn more.

-For about a year I’ve been seriously lusting over those linen farmhouse curtains with the pretty ruffle on top (if you search for “farmhouse curtains with ruffle” on Pinterest, you’ll see what I mean).
-I love how linen curtains compliment farmhouse home decor and I’m an absolute sucker for feminine details like ruffles.
+I’ve been wanting some pretty ruffled linen curtains for a while.
+I love how linen compliments farmhouse decor and I’m an absolute sucker for feminine details like ruffles.
 I had a look around for pre-made curtains that matched the style I wanted, but none of them were within my price range.
-Undeterred, I decided I would try to DIY some farmhouse-style curtains.
-However, there were two problems standing in the way of my ruffled curtain dreams.
+So I decided to make my own.
+However, there were two problems standing in the way.

 Firstly, I don’t own a sewing machine.
-My old machine kicked the bucket about a year ago and there was absolutely no way I was going to be sewing curtains by hand.
-Not one to be defeated by trivial matters like “not having the essential tools for the job”, I went to trusty google and did some research.
-I was determined to figure out how to make curtains without sewing (not even a tiny bit).
-So I typed in what ended up being every variation of “no-sew curtains” and “easy DIY curtains” I could think of.
-I came across a large array of bloggers much more talented than I who had written tutorials showing you, step by step, how to make DIY curtains.
-The tutorials were so easy to follow that even an idiot (aka me) could do it.
+So my curtains had to be completely no-sew.
+I ended up googling every variation of “no-sew curtains” and “easy DIY curtains” I could think of.
+I came across a large array of bloggers much more talented than I who had written tutorials explaining how to make no-sew curtains.
+The tutorials were so easy to follow that even an idiot (ahem, me) could do it.
 Inspired, I headed to the fabric store.

-Feeling like the personification of the noise “urghhhh”, I put my dreams of pretty farmhouse ruffled curtains aside for a few months and busied myself with the other 250,000 projects I have going at any one time.
+Feeling like the personification of the “urghhhh” noise, I put my dreams of pretty farmhouse ruffled curtains aside.

 They were perfect.

 They looked like linen.
 The fabric, I found out after sticking my finger sneakily inside the package, was soft but a little structured – perfect for curtains.
-They were the exact colour I was wanting for my DIY farmhouse curtains.
-At 2.25 metres each, they worked out at $5.30AUD/metre – much more reasonable than $17AUD/metre!
+At 2.25 metres each, they worked out at $5.30AUD/metre – much cheaper!

 And here’s the finished result:

 - Tablecloths.
 I used these tablecloths from Kmart Australia.
-If you’re not in Australia, I found some great options on Amazon, such as this real linen tablecloth, this blue-striped tablecloth (very farmhouse!), or this super cheap polyester tablecloth.
-Any of these would work to make your curtains.
+If you’re in the US, Amazon have some good alternatives, such as this real linen tablecloth, this blue-striped tablecloth , or this super cheap polyester tablecloth.
+Any of these would work.

 - An iron